joeweaver/joeweaver.github.io/cv.md

 ## Presentations and Conference Invitations

 ### Presented
+`2023`
+Weaver, J.E. *Understanding the balance between drift and selection in biofilm formation using agent-based biofilm modelling.* Association of Environmental Engineering Scientists and Professors (AEESP) Conference 2023, Boston, US.

+`2023`
+Weaver, J.E. *Illuminating the balance between drift and kinetics in biofilm formation using an agent-based model to maniuplate luck.* Federation of European Microbial Societies (FEMS) Conference 2023.
+Hamburg, Germany (poster)
 `2022`
 Weaver, J.E. *Fit or just luck?
 Using agent-based biofilm models to quantify the selection advantage required to overcome negative selection via random drift.* 1St Annual Microbiology Oylmpiad Symposium, Newcastle, UK